Stephen J. O'Brien: Career

 O’Brien received his B.S. in Biology in 1966 from St. Francis College, which presented him with a Distinguished Alumni Award in 1994.

-In 1971 he earned a Ph.D. in Genetics from Cornell University which honored him as “Andrew Dixon White Endowed Professor at Large” in 1998.
+In 1971 he earned a Ph.D. in Genetics from Cornell University, which honored him as “Andrew Dixon White Endowed Professor at Large” in 1998.
 At Cornell, he expanded the nascent discipline of biochemical genetics, developing the gene-enzyme maps of Drosophila melanogaster.
 His biochemical mapping would stimulate his editing of six editions of Genetic Maps: Locus Maps of Complex Genomes (1980-1993) (Cold Spring Harbor Laboratory Publications), international unabridged compendiums of plant, animal, bacteria and virus genetic maps that were prelude to the online NCBI gene mapping databases of species whole genome DNA sequences.

 In 1983, he and his collaborators discovered the close genetic uniformity of the African cheetah, a prelude to a new discipline of Conservation Genetics.
 Over three decades of filed studies with his students and colleagues, he subsequently reported over 800 publications, many in the highest rated scientific journals of how genetics could inform and facilitate management action for endangered species.
 These included identifying new species of elephant, clouded leopard and orangutan plus detailed genetics studies on threatened wildlife species including cheetahs, lions, tigers, giant panda, leopards, pumas, jaguars, koalas, solenodons, and humpback whales.

 In 1982, O’Brien's team at the NIH published a comprehensive gene map of domestic cat as cover article in Science and compared genome organization of the cat to human, mouse and other species demonstrating extreme conservation of chromosomal synteny (homologous gene order) between disparate mammalian species.
 These and subsequent studies established the field of Comparative Genomics.
 This discipline today remains a baseline for interpreting the organization and evolution of human and established the domestic cat as a genetic model for hereditary cancer and infections diseases in man and animals.

-In 1996 O’Brien's team described he first human gene to influence HIV-1 infection and AIDS progression, CCR5-Δ32, using population genetic based association analysis.
+In 1996 O’Brien's team described the first human gene to influence HIV-1 infection and AIDS progression, CCR5-Δ32, using population genetic based association analysis.
 This discovery has led to several HIV entry inhibitor developments that have been approved by FDA as also stimulated the first real cure of HIV-AIDS in the so-called Berlin patient who permanently cleared HIV when infused with CCR5-Δ32/CCR5-Δ32 donor stem cells in 2006.
 O’Brien's group used similar genetic association studies to invigorate the field of Genetic Epidemiology, describing over 30 AIDS restriction genes and also applying these gene discovery strategies to chronic infectious human diseases including, hepatitis c, hepatitis b (HBV), hepatocellular carcinoma, and nasopharyngeal carcinoma.

 In 2009 O’Brien along with David Haussler and Oliver Ryder founded the Genome10K project, an international consortium of genome scientists working to facilitate the whole genome sequencing, assembly and annotation of 10,000 vertebrate species.